gscept/nebula/README.md

 * Completely data-driven design from bottom to top.
 * Data structure suite, from containers to OS wrappers, everything is designed for performance and minimal call stacks.
-* Multithreaded.
+* Multithreading.
-* Non-compromising SSE-accellerated and easy-to-use and understand maths library.
+* SSE-accelerated and intuitive maths library.
 * Full python supported scripting layer.
 * Advanced rendering framework and shaders.
 * Test-benches and benchmarking.